craflin/CDeploy/README.md

 # CDeploy

 CDeploy is a simple CMake centric package manager and package format.
-It provides the CMake function `deploy_package` to download and unpack a ZIP file and uses [find_package](https://cmake.org/cmake/help/latest/command/find_package.html) in *config mode* to import external pre-build libraries or tools provided by the ZIP file.
+It provides the CMake function `deploy_package` to download and unpack a ZIP file and uses [find_package](https://cmake.org/cmake/help/latest/command/find_package.html) in *config mode* to import external pre-build libraries, tools or other resources provided by the ZIP file.

-There is no global repository that provides packages, but if you are already familiar with modern CMake there is not much you need to learn to create your own CDeploy packages for your project.
+There is no global repository for packages, but if you are already familiar with modern CMake there is not much you need to learn to create your own CDeploy packages for your project.

 ## Example